luhring/reach/README.md

 **Stay secure.** Tighten security without worrying about impacting any required network flows.

-**Better deployment pipelines.** Use in CI/CD pipelines alongside infrastructure as code (IaC) deployments to assert business expectations for your network, so you can confirm (or rule out) network-level problems before running end-to-end tests in your pipelines.

 **Better deployment pipelines.** Add into CI/CD pipelines alongside infrastructure as code (IaC) deployments to assert business expectations for your network, so you can confirm (or rule out) network-level problems before running integration or end-to-end tests.

 ## Road map